-How To...
-Measure A Western Saddle Seat
+How To Measure A Western Saddle Seat

-Below is an illustrated photo showing how to do it.
-Using a tape measure or ruler, measure from the front of the saddle's cantle (shown in the photo as the left-hand end of the blue line) in a straight line to the front of the seat (shown in the photo as the right-hand end of the blue line).
+Below is an illustrated photo showing how to measure a Western saddle seat.
+Using a tape measure or ruler, measure from the center of the front of the saddle's cantle (shown in the photo as the left-hand end of the blue line) in a straight line to the front of the seat (shown in the photo as the right-hand end of the blue line).

 Measuring English Saddles